 The school aims to work in partnership with parents and carers.
 We do so by:

 Each year, our SENCo reviews our SEND policy and places this under consultation for parents.
 If you are a parent who has a child in our school on the SEND register, we welcome your views through completing our short survey.
-This survey will expire on Friday 25th September, 2020.
-Consultation Survey
+This has now closed for the 2020-21 academic year.